jssottet/protobuffToJSMF/README.md

 Thanks to npm: `npm install`

 ## Usage
-'node jsmfBuilder.js' to build a JSMF metamodel from ic3data.proto (kind of schema) file using PEGJS grammar.
+`node jsmfBuilder.js` to build a JSMF metamodel from ic3data.proto (kind of schema) file using PEGJS grammar.
-'node builder.js' build a JSMF model from an ic3 example file (also build the metamodel from the ic3data.proto schema)
+`node builder.js` build a JSMF model from an ic3 example file (also build the metamodel from the ic3data.proto schema)

 ## Rational